 It’s been five years since I started working within AGG and I keep hearing the same question: “How is lifting weights going to increase my jumps?”

-Most coaches will focus on having their gymnasts practice jumps over and over and over.
+Most coaches will focus on having their gymnasts practice jumps over and over and over again.

 What they fail to realize is that these gymnasts have already maximized their jumping ability and what they need is the ability to produce more force.